- All water barrels have their volumes stamped on the top of the rim by the manufacturer.

 - Add four grams of sodium bicarbonate.
 Let sit for 30 minutes.

 - Again, wait 24 hours before testing for pH (7.0–7.4) and using.

 Note: Freshwater aquarium salt is added directly to the goldfish tanks after a water change, rather than adding it to the premixed water in the barrel.

 - Add sodium bicarbonate to achieve a carbonate hardness of ~120ppm.
-This takes about 19 grams of sodium bicarb.
+This takes about 19 grams of sodium bicarbonate.
 Let sit at least 30 minutes.

-- If tank pH is not maintaining the amounts of sodium bicarb and sodium biphosphate may need to be adjusted.
-Also the pH of the change water may need to be adjusted down closer to the pH of the tank until that can be brought back up, so that the fish are not shocked during a water change.
+- If tank pH is not maintaining, the amounts of sodium bicarbonate and sodium biphosphate may need to be adjusted.
+Also, the pH of the change-water may need to be adjusted down closer to the pH of the tank until that can be brought back up, so that the fish are not shocked during a water change.